Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Abstract

 \section{Abstract}

-This study presents the development of two new sedimentary velocity models for the San Francisco Bay Area (SFBA) to improve the near-surface characterization of shear-wave velocity ($V_S$), with the ultimate goal of enhancing the Bay Area community velocity model.
-A stationary model, based solely on $V_{S30}$, and a spatially varying model incorporating location-specific adjustments were developed using a dataset of 200 measured $V_S$ profiles.
+This study presents the development of two new sedimentary velocity models for the San Francisco Bay Area (SFBA) to improve the near-surface representation of shear-wave velocity ($V_S$) for large-scale, broadband numerical simulations, with the ultimate goal of enhancing the representation of the sedimentary layers in the Bay Area community velocity model.
+The first velocity model is stationary and is based solely on $V_{S30}$; the second velocity model is spatially varying and has location-specific adjustments.
+They were developed using a dataset of 200 measured $V_S$ profiles.
 Both models were formulated within a hierarchical Bayesian framework, using a parameterization that ensures robust scaling.
 The spatially varying model includes a slope adjustment term modeled as a Gaussian process to capture site-specific effects based on location.
-Residual analysis shows that both models are unbiased up to $V_S$ values of 1000 m/sec.
+Residual analysis shows that both models are unbiased for $V_S$ values up to 1000 m/sec.
 Along-depth variability models were also developed using within-profile residuals.
-Applying the proposed models in the SFBA results in an increase in $V_S$ in the San Jose area and east of the Hayward Fault, supporting simulations that suggest over-amplification in these regions compared to observations.
-Goodness-of-fit (GOF) comparisons using linear site-response analyses demonstrate that the proposed models outperform the USGS model in capturing near-surface amplification across a broad frequency range.
-Incorporating along-depth variability further improves GOF scores by reducing over-amplification at high frequencies.
-These results underscore the importance of integrating community velocity models with detailed sedimentary velocity models to enhance regional seismic hazard assessments.
+The proposed models show higher $V_S$ in the San Jose area and Livermore Valley compared to the USGS Bay Area community velocity model by a factor of two or more in some cases.
+Goodness-of-fit (GOF) comparisons using one-dimensional linear site-response analysis at selected sites demonstrate that the proposed models outperform the USGS model in capturing near-surface amplification across a broad frequency range.
+Incorporating along-depth variability further improves the GOF scores by reducing over-amplification at high frequencies.
+These results underscore the importance of integrating data-driven models of the shallow crust, like the ones presented here, in coarser regional community velocity models to enhance regional seismic hazard assessments.

 \if\doctype1 \fi